 Eriophorum virginicum explained

 Eriophorum virginicum, the tawny cottongrass, is a species of flowering plant in the sedge family Cyperaceae.
-It is native to eastern North America but was introduced in British Columbia in western Canada.
+It is native to eastern North America but was introduced into both British Columbia and Washington in western North America.
 It is most common in eastern Canada, New England, and the Great Lakes region.
 It is the only species of Eriophorum in North America that occurs in the southeastern United States, where it is uncommon.
 The common name refers to the tawny color of its fruiting head.
 Despite the name, it is a sedge, not a grass, and it is sometimes called tawny cottonsedge to emphasize this fact.

 Description

 Eriophorum virginicum is a perennial herbaceous plant that forms colonies by means of long-creeping rhizomes.
-Each stem (or culm) in the colony grows up to long.
+Each stem (or culm) in the colony grows to long.
 The terminal inflorescence comprises 2–10 spikelets, each on a peduncle between 2 and 10 mm long.
 The inflorescence is subtended by 2–5 leaf-like bracts, the longest of which is in length.
 Individual flowers have 10 or more perianth bristles that are brown in color (at least at the base).
 Rarely the bristles are entirely white.

 Typically the fruiting head is densely packed, which tends to obscure the spikelets.
 Despite this, Eriophorum virginicum is rather easy to distinguish from other cottongrasses due to its late fruiting time and distinctive color.